Bulat-Ziganshin/FA/ProtoBuf/README.md

 };
 ```

-But on top of this, Codegen generates all the code necessary
+But on top of that, Codegen generates all the code necessary
 to serialize Person to the ProtoBuf format and
 deserialize Person from the ProtoBuf format:
 ```cpp